APPENDIX 2 - PROCEDURAL RULES

 3.2 Members of any Applicable Tribunal shall be entitled to receive from The League a reasonable sum by way of fees and expenses, as determined by the Board from time to time.

-3.3 If following his appointment a tribunal member refuses to act, becomes incapable of acting, is removed by order of a competent court or dies, the party nominating them (or, in the case of the chairperson, The League (or the Football Association if The League is a party)) shall appoint a replacement as soon as reasonably practical.
+3.5 If following their appointment a Tribunal Member refuses to act, withdraws, becomes incapable of acting, is removed by order or dies, the party nominating them (or, in the case of the chairperson, The League (or the Football Association if The League is a party)) shall appoint a replacement as soon as reasonably practical and in any event within 3 days.

 4 The Tribunal’s General Powers